NYC Sexual Harassment Lawyer

 Secured Settlement in Excess of $15,000,000 on Behalf of a Client

 Sexual harassment in the workplace in New York City is when an employee or job applicant receives unwelcomed sexual contact or hears comments and is harassed in a sexual manner by his or her fellow employee, supervisor, manager, company CEO or any person associated with his or her place of business.
 This is not only highly unethical; it is illegal.

-The experienced sexual harassment lawyers at Derek Smith Law Group has worked for over 25 years helping victims, like yourself, who have been victimized by sexual harassment in the workplace receive the justice they so rightly deserve.
+The experienced New York City sexual harassment lawyers at Derek Smith Law Group has worked for over 25 years helping victims, like yourself, who have been victimized by sexual harassment in the workplace receive the justice they so rightly deserve.

-Schedule a Free Consultation with Our Top NYC Sexual Harassment Lawyer
+Schedule a Free Consultation with one of the Best NYC Sexual Harassment Lawyer

 What Is Sexual Harassment in NYC?

 Sexual Harassment in New York City is illegal.
 It is the unwanted sexual advances and comments of a sexual nature from an employer, manager, supervisor, co-worker, and business associate against an employee or job applicant.
 This can come in the form of verbal comments, physical acts of a sexual nature, retaliation, wrongful termination, or a hostile work environment of any type brought on by unwanted sexual advances.